 |16.2.3||Proportion of young women and men aged 18–29 years who experienced sexual violence by age 18|

 Data for the indicators part of this target is sparse.
-Available data UNICEF from 76 countries for the first indicator (16.2.1), shows that 8 in 10 children from 1 to 14 had been subject to some form of psychological aggression and/or physical punishment at home in the past month.
+Available data from UNICEF for 76 countries for the first indicator (16.2.1) shows that 8 in 10 children from 1 to 14 had been subject to some form of psychological aggression and/or physical punishment at home in the past month.
 The data is based on surveys conducted in the period between 2013-2021.

-Data on the third indicator from UNICEF shows that approximately 2.8% of women aged 18-29 years had experienced sexual violence in childhood.
+Data on the third indicator, also from UNICEF, shows that approximately 2.8% of women aged 18-29 years had experienced sexual violence in childhood.
 The estimate is based on data from 60 countries (only 12 countries collect data on men).